Principal Investigator (PI): Gao Chen, NASA's Langley Research Center

 STA3CD has the added option of a NetCDF output format, along with the current International Consortium for Atmospheric Research on Transport and Transformation (ICARTT) standard.
 STA3CD will be integrated into the TAD toolsets.
 Once complete, the tools and an updated User Interface (UI) will be available on the TAD website.

 The STA3CD team conducted a webinar focused around “How’s and “Why's” of full-stack Web site architecture, technology choices, and best practices.
 The featured use case was the Advanced Analysis of Airborne Chemistry Data web application.
 The target audience for the webinar was web engineers, developers and data providers.
-Watch the STA3CD webinar on NASA Earthdata's YouTube channel.
+Watch the STA3CD webinar on the NASA Earthdata YouTube channel.